1. Getting Started

 openshift_api_url: "{{ _openshift_api_url }}"

-Data values are saved as a dictionary to user-data.yaml in the output directory.
+Data values are saved as a dictionary to provision-user-data.yaml in the output directory.

 To use this data through bookbag Asciidoc deployed by the Babylon Events UI we recommend setting AsciiDoc macros: